solobekz/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4. Write a function that checks for alphabetic character.
 5. Write a function that prints the sign of a number.
-6. Write a function that computes the absolute value of an integer
+6. Write a function that computes the absolute value of an integer 7.Write a function that prints the last digit of a number.